 Jersey Clipper Bursary

-Islanders hoping to fulfil a nautical dream are invited to apply for the 2023 Jersey Clipper Bursary a £1,000 cash award aimed at furthering maritime endeavour.
+ISLANDERS hoping to achieve a nautical ambition are invited to apply for the 2024 Jersey Clipper Bursary a £1,000 cash award aimed at furthering maritime endeavour.

-The bursary, which also offers a £500 runners-up award, is designed to assist an Islander of any age to achieve a particular nautical ambition.
+The bursary, which also offers a £500 runner-up award, is designed to assist an Islander of any age to fulfil a particular nautical dream.
 This could, for example, be a trip on a tall ship, attending a training course, participating in a watersports competition or competing in an ocean race anything with a maritime theme.

-Islanders can apply for the 2023 Jersey Clipper Bursary by outlining their ambition in no more than 200 words in an email to firstname.lastname@example.org.
+Islanders can apply for the 2024 Jersey Clipper Bursary by outlining their particular nautical ambition in no more than 200 words in an email to firstname.lastname@example.org.
 The deadline is the end of April.